DualFormer: Local-Global Stratified Transformer for Efficient Video Recognition: Introduction

-One of the major challenges when applying transformers to video data is their \textit{efficiency}.
-Due to the MSA operation, the computational costs of video transformers grows quadratically with the increasing number of tokens, and may even become totally unaffordable for some high spatial resolution or long videos.
-To alleviate this issue, some studies~\cite{bertasius2021space,arnab2021vivit} factorize the full space-time self-attention along temporal and spatial dimensions, achieving a better balance between speed and accuracy in video recognition.
-Another work~\cite{liu2021video} proposes a Video Swin Transformer that applies the inductive bias of locality at every layer of ViTs by restricting the self-attention computation to non-overlapping local windows, inspired by the observation that near objects are usually more related than distant ones~\cite{tobler1970computer}.
-Though effective, both the space-time factorization and the local window-based attention scheme contradict the aim of applying full space-time attention, i.e., to \emph{jointly} capture local and global spatiotemporal dependencies within one layer.
+One of the major challenges for applying transformers to video data is their \textit{low efficiency}.
+Due to the MSA operation, the computational cost of video transformers grows quadratically with the increasing number of tokens, and may even become totally unaffordable for some high spatial resolution or long videos.
+To alleviate this issue, TimeSformer~\cite{bertasius2021space} and ViViT~\cite{arnab2021vivit} factorize the full space-time self-attention along temporal and spatial dimensions separately to achieve a balance between accuracy and efficiency in video recognition.
+Inspired by the observation that near tokens are usually more related than distant ones~\cite{tobler1970computer}, Video Swin Transformer~\cite{liu2021video} applies the inductive bias of locality at each transformer layer via performing self-attention in the non-overlapping local windows.
+Though effective, both the space-time factorization and the local-window based attention scheme contradict the aim of applying full space-time attention, i.e., to \emph{jointly} capture local and global spatiotemporal dependencies within one layer, and thus impair the performance of video transformers.

-In this paper, we present a new transformer architecture entitled \textbf{DualFormer} for efficient video recognition, which \emph{stratifies} the full space-time attention into dual cascaded levels -- 1) \emph{Local Window-based Attention} (LW-MSA) for extracting short-range interactions among nearby tokens; and 2) \emph{Global Pyramid-based Attention} (GP-MSA) for capturing long-range dependencies between the query token and the coarse-grained global pyramid contexts.
-In this manner, our method can significantly reduce the number of keys and values in attention computation, thereby achieving a better speed-accuracy trade-off than existing video transformers \cite{bertasius2021space,arnab2021vivit,liu2021video}, as shown in Figure \ref{fig_acc_flops}.
+In this work, we present a new video transformer architecture entitled \textbf{DualFormer} for \emph{efficient} video recognition.
+DualFormer stratifies the full space-time attention into dual cascaded levels: 1) \emph{Local-Window based Multi-head Self-Attention} (LW-MSA) to extract short-range interactions among nearby tokens; and 2) \emph{Global-Pyramid based MSA} (GP-MSA) to capture long-range dependencies between the query token and the coarse-grained global pyramid contexts.
+In this manner, DualFormer significantly reduces the number of keys and values in attention computation, and achieves much higher efficiency over existing video transformers \cite{bertasius2021space,arnab2021vivit,liu2021video} with comparable performance, as shown in Figure \ref{fig_acc_flops}.